-Businesses that want to quantify their efficiency may consider the use of time management software as they look to audit how their workers are spending their days and how long tasks are taking to be completed.
+Businesses that want to boost time management may consider the use of time management software as they look to audit how their workers are spending their days and how long tasks are taking to be completed.
 Whether it’s to measure success or determine flaws, it’s unquestionably helpful to collate data that reveals a true picture.

-While business tools, such as those offered by TallyPro, have a role to play in illustrating patterns – whether they be positive or negative – it is for the company itself to work out how they should then act.
+While business tools, such as TallyPro’s time tracking software, have a role to play in illustrating patterns – whether they be positive or negative – it is for the company itself to work out how they should then act.
 Should there be a problem, will a boss reach for the benevolent carrot, or do they go straight for the trusty old stick?
 How can leaders reward those that are found to be most productive?

 Undoubtedly there are more and more distractions during the working day.
 Where once upon a time a quick read of the paper over a morning break might have been considered the norm, workers now have the rolling, 24-hour feeds of Facebook, Twitter and the rest on their desktop computer and smartphone.
 While technology was meant to save time, it often has the opposite effect.
 Matters are particularly bad among the young, perhaps unsurprisingly, with a report by technology company Highfive finding that as many as 73 per cent of young workers are doing something else during a conference call while 45 per cent check their phones during in-person meetings.